Call now in confidence immediate help & advice 24/7

 • Relapse prevention planning

-Substance addiction is treated at rehab, and this includes all forms of addictive substances.
-Behavioural addictions (such as sex or gambling addiction) are not typically treated at inpatient or residential rehab facilities, as they do not require a detox process.
+Behavioural addictions (such as sex or gambling addiction) are not typically treated at inpatient or residential drug and alcohol rehab facilities, as they do not require a detox process.

-The substance addiction treated at rehab include:
+The substance addictions treated at drug and alcohol rehab include:

 For more information about rehab in Plymouth, reach out to our 24/7, confidential hotline on 0800 088 66 86.